Bill Strutton: Early life

-Born in South Australia, Bill Strutton won a state scholarship to university at 14 but dropped out after two years to work as an office clerk in Adelaide.
-At the outbreak of World War II, he joined the Australian army.
-He was captured by the Germans in Crete and sent to Stalag VII, learning to swear in several languages.
-It was there he also began to take an interest in writing.
+Born in Moonta in rural South Australia, Bill Strutton was the youngest of four children born to the local bank manager.
+He won a state scholarship to university at 14 but dropped out after two years to work as an office clerk in Adelaide.
+Prior to the outbreak of World War II, he joined the Australian army.
+Seeing the last evacuation boat leave the island, he was captured by the Germans during the Battle of Crete and along with other prisoners, was force-marched through Italy, Austria and Germany, and sent to a prisoner of war camp.
+At one stage his mother Mabel received the news that two out of her three sons were listed as missing in action.
+It was in Stalag VII that he began to take an interest in writing.
 He once said: "My first year as a prisoner-of-war was the most interesting in my life.
-The ensuing three were the most boring, but more instructive, I think, than any university.
+The ensuing three were the most boring – but more instructive I think, than any university.
 I learned several languages: German from a Serbian horse-doctor; Spanish from a Basque; a Parisian taxi-driver bequeathed me a startling vocabulary.
-I also ran a camp newspaper, caught up on my reading, and finally celebrated my liberation by tearing up a novel."
-After being demobbed, he lived in England.
-In 1961, he lived with his Australian wife, Marguerite and two children in Woddingham, East Surrey.
+Assisted by a mentor I ran a camp newspaper, caught up on my reading, and finally celebrated our liberation by tearing up a novel."
+He survived escaping twice and being recaptured and after being demobbed, he lived in England for some time.
+In the 1950s and 60s, he lived with his wife, Margarita Luzzatto and their two children in Woldingham, East Surrey.
+His later marriages were to Dianne Aspel and later, Virginia Bolt.
+He retired to Spain in 1990, and pursued painting in watercolour.